LEI allocation services

 What is an LEI and who can request it?

 The global Legal Entity Identifier (LEI) initiative is a significant industry development that has a considerable impact on the delivery of reference data services leading to transparency, easier reconciliation and improved risk management.
-The Global LEI System (GLEIS) comprises three bodies: the Regulatory Oversight Committee (ROC), endorsed by the G20 in 2012 to conduct the initiative and give recommendations for its implementation; it served as well as the endorsement body to authorize the pre-LOUs to start issuing LEI.
+The Global LEI System (GLEIS) comprises three bodies: the Regulatory Oversight Committee (ROC), endorsed by the G20 in 2012 to conduct the initiative and give recommendations for its implementation; it served as well as the endorsement body to authorise the pre-LOUs to start issuing LEI.
 The Central Operating Unit, which is the Global LEI Foundation (GLEIF) supervises and implements the GLEIS.
 Finally, the pre-LOUs (pre-Local Operating Units (LOUs) otherwise known as LEI issuers, offer LEI registrants issuance, update, renewal of LEIs and provide LEI reference data to the market.

-The Legal Entity Identifier (LEI) is a 20-digit reference code, following ISO Standard 17442:2012 and recognized globally, that allows unique identification of entities engaged in financial transactions, and the reference data associated to the entity.
+The Legal Entity Identifier (LEI) is a 20-digit reference code, following ISO Standard 17442:2012 and recognised globally, that allows unique identification of entities engaged in financial transactions, and the reference data associated to the entity.

 LEI codes must follow two fundamental principles: an LEI code can only be attributed once (uniqueness) and one single entity can only be attributed one single LEI (exclusivity).

 Any entity engaged in financial transactions can request an LEI, based on its regulators’ requirements.
 It can be a registered corporate company, a fund or its subfunds, a pool, a trust or a compartment of an issuance program, a government or one of its bodies, a pension plan, etc. At the moment, the following entities cannot request an LEI: national branches, individuals, operating divisions and class of shares.